awsdocs/amazon-connect-admin-guide/doc_source/plan-live-media-streams.md

 ## Do You Need to Increase Your Service Quotas?<a name="create-streams-service-limit"></a>

 When you enable media streaming in Amazon Connect, one Kinesis video stream is used per active call\.
-By default we allocate 50 streams to your account\.
+By default we allocate 50 streams per instance to your account\.
 We automatically create additional streams as needed to keep pace with active calls, unless your account reaches the Kinesis Video Streams service quota\.

 Check out the [default Kinesis service quota](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/limits.html) for number of streams per account for your region \(see the quota for the **CreateStream** API\)\.